-From this point, you will need to start divorce proceedings by submitting a divorce petition, statement of arrangements about any children and the marriage certificate to court.
+From this point, you will need to start divorce proceedings by submitting a divorce petition and the marriage certificate to court.
 Read about the divorce process and the steps that follow in our article: Stages of a divorce.

 Divorce vs Separation

 As establishing the legal grounds for divorce can take some time, some question whether the divorce process is right for them and if they should, instead, opt for separation.